AhmaadAlharbi/Interactive-card-details-form-vue-and-Tailwind/README.md

-# Frontend Mentor - News homepage solution
+# Frontend Mentor - Interactive-card-details-form tailwind
 This is a solution to the [Interactive-card-details-form tailwind](https://www.frontendmentor.io/challenges/interactive-card-details-form-XpS8cKZDWw).